HimalThapaMagar/Most-Basic-Underline/README.md

 - **underlineThickness(optional)** : The thickness of the underline. (tip : donot use too much thick underline especially on squiggly underline).
 - **dotRadius(optional)** : The radius for the dotted underline when used.
 - **dotSpacing(optional)** : The spacing for each dots in the dotted underline when used.
+- **textStyle(optional)** : The custom textStyle for the text that is going to be shown to the user.

 ## License
 This package is licensed under the MIT License.
 See the [LICENSE](https://github.com/HimalThapaMagar/Most-Basic-Underline/blob/main/LICENSE) file for more details.